HB 2787: What is it?

 How to submit paperwork, if you are undocumented but do not qualify for HB2787?

-Students applying for Fall 2021 and beyond should contact their Admissions Advisor to request a TUEQ affidavit form.
-A form will be added to your application that you can complete online through your Beaver Basecamp.
+Undergraduate students will complete the tuition equity section within their application of admission.
 Information disclosed to the Admissions Office about citizenship/immigration status is confidential and will not negatively impact the admissions review.
+If you feel you did not complete the tuition equity section, and you would like to verify that it was completed, you can contact your Admissions Advisor.
 Click here to find your Admissions Advisor.
 To check on your admissions status and checklist after you submit your application, visit your Beaver Basecamp.

 Do undocumented students qualify for merit based aid?